joseph-rickert/TokyoR_2018/Introduction.md

-Introduction to Working with Keras and TensorFlow from R
+Introduction to Working with TensorFlow from R
 ========================================================
 author: Joseph B. Rickert
 date: 07/15/18